lzxtxdys/Sichuan-Mahjong/docs/proposal.md

 ---

 # Summary of the Project
-Our project is based on Sichuan Mahjong, a really interesting game.
-In case the explanation is not enough, here is a video to help you understand.
+Our project focuses on **Sichuan Mahjong**, a fascinating game with unique mechanics.
+If the following explanation is not clear enough, here is a [video](https://www.youtube.com/watch?v=bj5LEAXcNwg) to help you better understand the game.

-First of all, there are 108 cards in total.
-The cards are categorized in 3 kinds: wan, tong, tiao.
-Each of the wan, tong, tiao has numbers 1 - 9, and each of the cards has 4 in total.
-For example, there are four 1wan, four 4tong, and four 9 tiao.

-Then the game starts, there are four players in order in this game, like number 1, number 2, number 3 and number 4.
-Three players get 13 cards as start-up and one player gets 14 cards, who is called master.
-Master is always the player number 1.
-In this situation, there are 55 cards remaining in the shoe.
+## Game Basics

+The game consists of **108 cards** in total, categorized into three suits: **Wan, Tong, and Tiao.** Each suit contains numbers **1 to 9**, with **four copies of each card.**
+For example, there are four **1 Wan**, four **4 Tong**, and four **9 Tiao** cards.

+At the start of the game, four players take turns.
+Three players receive **13 cards each**, while the **dealer (or "master")** receives **14 cards.** The dealer is always player **number 1.**
+This setup leaves **55 cards** remaining in the deck.

+## Objective and Winning Conditions

-In order to win, players should form a winning combination using the card in their hand, which is 3*4 + 1*2.
+To win, players must form a **winning combination** using the cards in their hand.
+A standard winning hand consists of:

-3*4 is four sets of 3 cards.
-The 3-card combination can be a straight, like 1, 2, 3.
-Or it can be the same, like 6, 6, 6.
-Remember, each 3 card combination must be the same kind.
-1*2 is 1 set of 2 cards.
-The 2-card combination must be the same kind and same number, like 7, 7 In the condition that any player is only one card away from the winning combination, there are two ways to get the card.
-Get it by yourself.
+- **Four sets of three cards (34 cards total):**
+  - A set can either be a sequence (e.g., 1-2-3) or a triplet (e.g., 6-6-6).
+  - Each set must belong to the same suit.

+- **One pair (2 cards):**
+  - The pair must have the same suit and number, such as 7-7.

+When a player is **one card away** from forming a set, they can obtain the needed card in two ways:

-Get it from others’ throw-out card
+1. **Drawing it from the deck.**
-For the winning combinations, there are different values for those.
-Once a player has the winning combination, if the player wins by getting by themself, the rest who don’t have winning combination will pay for the value.
-If the player wins by getting from others’ throw-out cards, The one who throws out the card will pay for the winning combination.

-In the first round, the master will throw out a card.
-The rest of the players will get a new card and throw out a card.
-And in the rest rounds, people will get a new card and throw out a card.

-Here is the key point of this game.
-When one has two of the same kind and same cards, and someone throws out this card, they can do an operation: peng.
-It means that you make a 3-card combination with your two cards and the one others throw out.
-At this point, since you get a new card, you need to throw out one card.
-And the game continues by the next player.
-For example, number 1 throws out a card and number 3 gets this card, the next player who gets a card is number 4.
+2. **Claiming it from an opponent's discarded card.**

+The method of obtaining the winning card affects the game's outcome:

+- If a player wins by drawing the card themselves, the remaining players without a winning hand must pay the winner.
+- If a player wins using a discarded card, the player who discarded it bears the cost of the winning combination.

+## Gameplay Flow

+1. The dealer (player 1) discards the first card.
+2. The remaining players each draw a new card and discard one in turn.
-The game will not end until no more cards in the shoe or three players have the winning combination.
+3. This cycle continues until either there are no more cards in the deck or three players have completed their winning hands.
-These are the basic rules of this game, just in case you want to know.
-Our AI is trying to learn to make his win rate as high as possible.
-The win rate has two aspects.
-1. It will try to be the first one who has the winning combination.
-2. It will try to form the better winning combination.

-Actually these two are in conflict and the AI will try the best to reach the balance.
-For the first aspect, if the player wants to win as fast as possible, then the winning combination will not be that valuable.
-However, if the player wants to form the better, the more valuable, winning combination, the player is more likely to wait until they are satisfied.
-Hence, to reach the balance, the AI needs to learn calculating and reasoning.
-Calculating is, since the total number of the cards are solid, players can tell how many cards have been thrown out, which is the ones players can never get.
-However, calculating is not enough to win since we don’t the rest of the cards are either in other players’ hands or in the shoe.
-Hence, the AI will learn reasoning, which is to guess what cards the players have by observing what they have thrown out.
-For example, when one throws out a 9, it basically means the player has already get a 7, 8, 9 in hand since the 7, 8, 9 is already a combination and the other 9 is useless.
-There are plenty of similar logics that can help the AI to identify what card is possibly in the shoe and avoid to throw cards that make others win.
-Along with the continuous simulation games, the AI will get better and better, which is Reinforcement Learning.
+## Special Moves

+A key feature of the game is **Peng (碰).**
+If a player has two identical cards and an opponent discards the same card, they can claim it to complete a triplet (three of a kind).
+After doing so, the player must discard another card from their hand, and the game proceeds to the next player.

+For example, if player 1 discards a card and player 3 claims it for a **Peng**, the turn then moves to player 4.

+## AI Development Goals

+Our AI aims to maximize its **win rate**, which consists of two primary objectives:

+1. **Winning as quickly as possible.**
+2. **Forming high-value winning combinations.**

+These two goals are often conflicting:

+- Pursuing a quick win may result in a less valuable hand.
+- Waiting for a higher-value combination increases the risk of losing opportunities.

+To balance these objectives, the AI must develop both **calculation** and **reasoning** skills:

+### Calculation

+- Since the total number of cards is fixed, the AI can track which cards have been discarded and are no longer available.

+### Reasoning

+- Since the AI cannot see opponents' hands, it must infer their possible holdings based on their discards.
+- For example, if a player discards a 9, it may indicate they already have a 7-8-9 sequence and no longer need the extra 9.

+Through continuous simulations and learning, the AI will improve its performance using **Reinforcement Learning (RL)** techniques.
+Over time, it will become better at predicting opponents' strategies and making optimal decisions to increase its win rate.

 # AI/ML Algorithms
-Reinforcement learning with a model-free, off-policy Deep Q-Network (DQN) algorithm.
+We will likely use an off-policy DQN reinforcement learning method to train our Mahjong AI to optimize hand discards based on opponent behavior and what tiles are known to us (our hand + the discard pile).

 # Evaluation Plan